mikimer/LoRa/README.md

 ## Configure the software

 ### mDot

-### mDot firmware
 [ ![](assets/button_mDot_firmware.png) ](assets/mDot_9600_baud.bin?raw=true)
 By default, the Multitech mDot is configured to communicate with AT commands at a 115200 baud rate.
 However, we found that errors happened between the mDot and the Arduino when they tried to communitacte that fast, so [here's firmware](assets/mDot_9600_baud.bin?raw=true) with a slower 9600 baud rate, which works much better.

+Mount the mDot on the mDot USB developer board and then plug it into the USB port on your computer.
+On a MacBook it's simple to load the firmware: you drag & drop the .bin file into the mDot's disk image. _(We haven't done this on a Windows PC.
+If Windows is different, please let us know how you loaded the mDot firmware and we'll update the instructions here.)_

 _add image(s) of mDot w/ USB in computer_

-AT commands
-9600 baud
-Drag & Drop in MacBook.
-If Windows is different, please let us know how you loaded the mDot firmware and we'll update the instructions here.

 ### Adruino Uno